 To remove dust, consider using a clean makeup brush or even an air blaster, which you see below.
 It releases a jet of air once you squeeze the rubber bulb.

 5. Set Camera to Correct Settings

 Since you are using a consistent light source, you can use the same camera settings every time.

 First, you will need to switch your camera to Manual mode.
-That way, you can adjust all the exposure settings independently.
+That way, you can adjust all the